deus-h/claudeus-wp-mcp/SECURITY.md

 ### ⚠️ PRIVATE REPOSITORY - INTERNAL USE ONLY

-This repository is for SimHop IT & Media AB team use only.
+This repository is for Deusware AB team use only.

 ### For Team Members